-DME providers should use the most appropriate Healthcare Common Procedure Coding System (HCPCS) code based on industry standards when billing for the IOL.
+DME providers should use the most appropriate HCPCS code based on industry standards when billing for the intraocular lens.

 18.2.3 Artificial Eyes

 An artificial eye is approved if an eyeball is removed and replacement is necessary to maintain the contour of the face.